letsencrypt/acme-spec/draft-barnes-acme.md

 On receiving such a request the server MUST verify that:

 * The base registration has a recovery key associated with it
-* The "alg" value represents a MAC algorithm
+* The "alg" value in the "mac" JWS represents a MAC algorithm
-* The MAC verifies using the recovery key
+* The "mac" JWS is valid according to the validation rules in {{RFC7515}}, using the recovery key as the MAC key
 * The JWK in the payload represents the new account key (i.e. the key used to verify the ACME message)

 If those conditions are met, and the recovery request is otherwise acceptable to the server, then the recovery process has succeeded.
 The server creates a new registration resource based on the base registration and the new account key, and returns it on a 201 (Created) response, together with a Location header indicating a URI for the new registration.
 If the recovery request is unsuccessful, the server returns an error response, such as 403 (Forbidden).